 So, listen to your body and keep a tab on what you drink.

-A water filter will do this for you.
+A water filter will clean water for you.
 The Sawyer Squeeze water filter removes 99.9999999% of all bacteria, such as salmonella, cholera, leptospirosis, and E.coli, and removes 99.9999% of all protozoa, such as giardia and cryptosporidium.
-The ‘S Series’ now filters viruses but as it’s very rare you would find viruses in the mountians in the UK I won’t say any more about them.
+The ‘S Series’ now filters viruses but as it’s very rare you would find viruses in the mountians in the UK so I won’t say any more about them.
 Good for expeditions abroad.

 Why not just drink straight from the beck?
 Well, on day one of the Coast to Coast I got to Nannycatch Beck a mile or so before Ennerdale Bridge and drank a load of filtered water, I was very thirsty after crossing over Dent Hill.
 We found this dead sheep a couple of hundred metres upstream!
-We found the bones of another in another beck deeper into the Lakes a couple of days later.
+There were the bones of another in a beck deeper into the Lakes a couple of days later.

 There are a number of water filter bottles available, Water-To-Go, Bobble, Lifestraw.
 You can even get the Bobble in supermarkets now.
 I had a Water-To-Go when it first come out and refused to move on to the Sawyer for about a year, it did the job well (although made a horrible noise) but when I started camping and the Water-To-Go wouldn’t let me filter water into a pan I had to move on.

 I’ve discussed water purification tablets and pens but I honestly don’t think they’re worth talking about much in the context of hiking for a couple of days.
+Tablets don’t taste nice and I just can’t get myself to trust a UV pen.
 If you disagree please let me know.

 So my system now comprises of the Sawyer Squeeze filter, a 1L squeeze bag (sometimes 2) and a clean bottle.
 The whole system (3 items) only weighs 174g, rolls up small and fits in the side of the bag.
 The Squeeze is guaranteed to be able to filter more water than you would ever drink in your lifetime so as long as you clean it you only ever need to buy one.